 Using the Goals, User Profiles, Interviews, and Wireframe we will create a list of expected features or ‘stories’ written from the perspective of individuals.
 The final list of User Stories represents all the ways people will interact with the web application or site.
 User Stories help us provide an accurate estimate, and collaborate with you to prioritize tasks, keeping you in control of the cost.
 Below is a sample set of User Stories.
 Large projects can have over 100 Stories.

-What are the core concepts/objects around which the application is built?
-These are the data models.
-What are the relationships between the models?
-What data attributes does each model have, and what is the data-type for each attribute?
-Giving everything a name and describing the relationships will help guide development, and keep the entire team on the same page.
+What are the core concepts or “objects” that users want to interact with in the application?
+What are the relationships between these objects?
+What attributes does each object have, and what is the data-type for each attribute?
+Our certified object-oriented UX strategist will map out the objects in the web application to create an Object Map – giving every object a unique name and describing the relationships between them.
+This Object Map will guide development and keep the entire team on the same page.

 Itemized & Prioritized Estimate

 We’ll estimate each User Story individually, providing you with an itemized hourly estimate, organized into phases where appropriate.
 We’ll work with you to add, remove, and rearrange features to find the right balance of functionality and budget.

 The purpose of a web app or site is to improve life for people.
 We offer these additional items to help you get to know the people who will interact with your digital product more fully.
 Let’s find out what’s familiar to them, where they are struggling, and what would make their lives easier.

 Let’s take a look at existing web apps and companies that serve a similar audience to get an overview of industry trends and potential pitfalls to avoid.
 We’ll do a more detailed analysis of a direct competitor, asking questions like ‘what are the specific features this competitor is using to serve people?’ and ‘how comfortable do users feel when using this competitor’s web app?’